centreon/centreon-archived/doc/en/installation/from_VM.rst

 The password of the **centreon** user is *centreon*.
 It can be easily changed using the **passwd** command.

 .. note::
-    Hit enter when it prompts for a file to save the key to use the default location, or, create one in a specified directory.
-Leave the passphrase blank if you wish.
-However it is not recommended.
+    Hit enter when it prompts for a file to save the key to use the default location, or, create one in a specified directory. **Leave the passphrase blank**.
 You will receive a key fingerprint and a randomart image.

 On the Web interface
 ====================